susumusakamoto/Project_FIFA_MoneyBall/README.md

 ## The objective and the motive

 Football is one of the largest market in sports.
-In this analysis, I will try to draw the overview of the values of players by sorting countries, leagues, and their age.
+In this analysis, I will try to draw the overview of the market values of players by sorting countries, leagues, and their ages.
-I will also make the linear regression model to predict the values of players.
+I will also make the linear regression model to predict the market value of a player.

 ### Three Analysis